alexandersokolow/micro32/README.md

 This can be done, by filling the MBR (memory-buffer-register) and MAR (memory-address-register) and then using the appropriate command (look below) to save the data from the MBR to the MAR-address or conversely load the data from the MAR-address to the MBR.

 The JR (jump-register) can be loaded and conditional or nonconditional jumps utilized for jumping to the address contained in it.
-Also, the current address of the counter can be saved by setting the AMUX.
+Also, the current address of the counter can be saved by setting the CMUX.

 To run a program, one must create a file called "bootloader" which may consist only of 32-bit-codes, meaning every line shall contain exactly 32 characters of either 0 or 1.
 3 bit: ALU
-1 bit: AMUX
+1 bit: CMUX
 4 bit: CONTROL
 8 bit: A-SEL
 8 bit: B-SEL